Prof Mark Kelson

-I am specifically interested in physical activity.
+My vision is to bring these ideas to bear on the field of physical activity.
 Physical activity is fascinating.
 Everyone knows it’s good for you right?
 But how good?
 And for what?
 And how do you measure it anyway?
 All of this interests me.
 I come from a clinical trials background and many of the trials I work(ed) on (have) include(d) elements of physical activity for health, be that functional ability, weight loss or mental health.
 I am particularly interested in the analysis of accelerometry data.

 I am also interested in mental health.
 Mental health measurement and intervention is another difficult problem and so is grist to the mill of a biostatdatscientanalyst.
 I have milled the grist out of: common mental disorders, bipolar disorder, suicide and post-traumatic stress disorder.

 Methodologically I am interested in multilevel modelling, meta-analysis and R programming.

 I contribute to teaching two undergraduate courses: “Probability, Statistics and Data”, and “Statistical modelling and Inference”.
 I lead an MSc module called “Working with Data”.
 I am the academic lead for an undergraduate degree apprenticeship in Data Science run in partnership with Exeter College.
 I also run meta-analysis training with Cardiff University and University of Exeter, contribute to a MOOC called “Making Sense of health Evidence: the informed Consumer” and teach an introduction to R course in the University of Namibia as part of Cardiff University’s Phoenix project.